Xylosma tweediana

-Xylosma tweediana, colloquially known as sucará, is a species of flowering plant in the family Salicaceae, endemically distributed throughout South America.
+Xylosma tweediana, colloquially known as sucará, is a species of flowering plant in the family Salicaceae, native to South America.

 Description

 Xylosma tweediana is a ramified shrub or tree, ranging from 2–5 m in height, typically featuring a globose crown when mature.
 It commonly bears stout, simple spines on its main branches that may reach up to 5 cm, while the reddish branchlets, which are marked by circular lenticels, are initially patently puberulent, becoming early glabrescent and may be unarmed or equipped with slender axillary spines no longer than 2 cm.
 Spines are frequently reddish and appear singly per node, with larger, branched spines occasionally present on the trunk.
 Its glabrous, shiny leaves are elliptic to subovate or rhombic-elliptic, typically 3–4.5 cm long and 1.5–2.5 cm wide.
 Leaf apices are broadly subacuminate or obtuse, and the bases taper attenuately into slender, flexuous petioles, which are initially puberulent, and measure 5–8 mm.
 The margins are coarsely glandular-crenate with shallow venation and 6–7 irregular, steeply ascending lateral nerve pairs that branch near the edges.
 Leaf coloration may shift to reddish tones in autumn, and its foliage is generally deciduous.
 Leaves may be periodically deciduous, especially in the southern part of its distribution, and often emerge alongside the flowers.
 Flowers arise precociously from the axils of fallen leaves on annotinous branchlets.
 Male inflorescences are loosely clustered, while female ones are more compact, often subtended by numerous scarious bracts with dorsal pubescence.
 Peduncles are filiform and pedicels measure 3–4 mm, typically puberulous at anthesis.
 Flowers typically occur in fascicles comprising 3–8 individual units.
 Sepals number 4–5, and are ovate, subacute, dorsally short-pubescent but densely and long-ciliate internally.
 The hypogynous disc is extremely short and formed by 6–10 minute glands.
 Male flowers possess 15–25 glabrous filaments up to 4 mm long with extrorse, biloculate anthers that are dorsally affixed.
 Female flowers are normally devoid of stamens, though vestigial ones have been sighted.
 Their sepals are ovate-cordate and decussately arranged in opposite pairs, glabrous externally and hairy within.
 The ovary is elongate-ovoid, glabrous, and unilocular, tapering into two smooth, erect styles that diverge apically.
 Stigmas are bifid, occasionally numbering up to 3, and may be subcapitate or reniform, reflexed and papillate.The fruit is described as a shiny, blackish-red berry roughly 4–5 mm in diameter, containing 2–5 angular-ovoid seeds up to 3 mm long.
 Though herbarium specimens suggest sexual dimorphism in armature, with unarmed male branches and spiny female ones, this feature is not uniformly expressed.